kubernetes/website/content/id/docs/concepts/workloads/controllers/deployment.md

 `Type=Available` with `Status=True` means that your Deployment has minimum availability.
-Minimum availability is dictated by the parameters specified in the deployment strategy. `Type=Progressing` with `Status=True` means that your Deployment is either in the middle of a rollout and it is progressing or that it has successfully completed its progress and the minimum required new replicas are available (see the Reason of the condition for the particulars - in our case `Reason=NewReplicaSetAvailable` means that the Deployment is complete).
+Minimum availability is dictated by the parameters specified in the deployment strategy. `Type=Progressing` with `Status=True` means that your Deployment is either in the middle of a rollout dan it is progressing or that it has successfully completed its progress dan the minimum required new replicas are available (see the Reason of the condition for the particulars - in our case `Reason=NewReplicaSetAvailable` means that the Deployment is complete).